eliemichel/OpenMfx/README.md

  - Examples of [plugins](examples/plugins/) from this repository
  - [MfxVCG](https://github.com/eliemichel/MfxVCG) is an example of Open Mesh Effect plug-in that provides mesh filters from [VCGlib](http://www.vcglib.net/), the core library of [MeshLab](http://www.meshlab.net/).
+ - [MfxVTK](https://github.com/tkarabela/MfxVTK) by @tkarabela provides effects from the [Visualization ToolKit](https://gitlab.kitware.com/vtk/vtk) as an OpenMeshEffect plugin.

 ## License